-It was a journey of self discovery: becoming clearer about who I am, and so the type of romantic partner I actually want.
-I got real with negative patterns I was repeating; learned how to give myself the emotional self-care I needed; and even took myself on some awesome dates (more on that later)!
+It was a journey of self-discovery: becoming clearer about who I am and the type of romantic partner I actually want.
+I got real with the patterns I kept repeating and learned how to give myself the emotional self-care I need.
+I even took myself on some awesome dates (more on that later)!

-This guide is for you if you: feel ready to start dating; to get going with it again after a romantic hiatus; or to improve your chances of dating success, when your current dating life feels a bit aimless or hopeless.
+This guide is for you if you: feel ready to start dating; to get going again after a romantic hiatus; or to improve your chances of dating success, when your current dating life feels a bit aimless or hopeless.

-Sometimes we decide to be single for a while to concentrate on our personal development, career, family etc; or we may not be ready to jump into dating.
-That is always perfectly OK — it’s good to be honest with ourselves and other people, rather than pretend or force anything that doesn’t feel right due to internal, or societal, pressures.
+Sometimes we decide to be single for a while to concentrate on our personal development, career, family etc. Or, we may not be ready to jump into dating.
+That is always perfectly OK.
+It’s good to be honest with ourselves and other people, rather than pretend or force anything that doesn’t feel right due to internal, or societal, pressures.

-If you’re also feeling ready, here is a summary of what I learned — after researching relationship coaches, books and courses — about finding and attracting a compatible romantic partner:
+If you’re also feeling ready, here is a summary of what I learned.
+After researching relationship coaches, books and courses — about finding and attracting a compatible romantic partner.

 It can seem counter-intuitive, but narrowing down your search for a compatible future partner can be a huge help in finding them.
-Otherwise it’s common to spend years of our lives in relationships that, if we are honest with ourselves, just don’t cut it for the long-term.
+Otherwise it’s common to spend years of our lives in relationships that (if we are honest with ourselves) just don’t cut it for the long-term.

 I truly believe that the people who come into our lives, are right for the period of time we spend together, whether that’s six months or a lifetime — particularly when we both learn lessons from the relationship.

-But, when you want to date someone more compatible for you, it helps to first of all get clear on the characteristics of your “ideal” mate.
+But, when you want to date someone compatible for you, it helps to first of all get clear on the characteristics of your “ideal” mate.